-An employee who has been employed by the System for at least 12 months and for 1,250 hours during the previous 12-month period, shall be entitled to a total of 12 work weeks of family medical leave, without loss of any employment benefit accrued prior to the beginning of the leave, during any 12-month period for one or more of the following reasons:
+An employee who has been employed by Lone Star College for at least 12 months and for 1,250 hours during the previous 12-month period, shall be entitled to a total of 12 work weeks of family medical leave, without loss of any employment benefit accrued prior to the beginning of the leave, during any 12-month period for one or more of the following reasons:

 Full-time employees who are required to appear for jury duty, or to testify in court proceedings to which the employee is not a party, are allowed to be released from their normal duties, as necessary, with no loss of salary and no reduction in leave.
-The employee must submit a copy of the jury duty documentation to his/her immediate supervisor.
+The employee must submit a copy of the jury duty documentation and the Return to Work Certificate stamped by the court to his/her immediate supervisor.

 All regular full-time employees may accrued use sick leave for personal business leave.
 Personal time accrued depends on the employee's length of service.
 Faculty should give sufficient notice of such leave to provide adequate class coverage.
 Personal leave is charged against sick leave and may only be taken if an equal amount of sick leave has accrued.